-Growth hormone (GH) deficiency is the consequence of low or absent secretion of growth hormone from the pituitary gland.
-This results in low GH in the body, inadequate production of downstream signaling molecules required for growth and the subsequent state of growth hormone deficiency (GHD).
-In children, this rare disorder is termed pediatric growth hormone deficiency (PGHD).
+Growth hormone (GH) deficiency is the consequence of inadequate secretion of growth hormone from the pituitary gland.
+This results in low GH in the body, insufficient production of downstream signaling molecules required for growth and the subsequent lack of growth.
+In children, this rare disorder is called pediatric growth hormone deficiency (PGHD).

 Secretion of GH is under strict hormonal feedback control.
 Growth hormone-releasing hormone (GHRH) and ghrelin are stimulators of its production while somatostatin produces a strong inhibitory action.

-GH is the most important hormone regulating growth in childhood and adolescence which ultimately determines adult height.
+GH is the most important hormone regulating growth in childhood and adolescence.

 CAUSES OF PGHD